 Botox can only be used on your face

 Botox is not just a pretty face you know; it can be used for a range of reasons, not simply reducing wrinkles.
-For example, botulinum toxin can be used to treat chronic migraines, cervical dystonia and other spasms, TMJ, hyperhidrosis (excessive sweating) and tons more.
+For example, you can have Botox for migraine, Botox for cervical dystonia and other spasms, there's masseter Botox, Botox for TMJ, underarm Botox or Botox for sweating - hyperhidrosis - and tons more.
 Pretty impressive!

 Anti-wrinkle injections work straight away